Operations¶

 Suggested Operator Flow¶

-For the current demo workflows, this is the practical order:
+For a typical sandboxed agent workflow, this is the practical order:

 - Review Sandbox and Policies and print the resolved policy you intend to run.